-We heard in March that the new iPad OS would support arrow keys and mouse or trackpad movement, so we bought a sampling of adapters to test it with our little invention kit!
-As of April 13th, iPad 13.4 OS works with Makey Makey v.1.4 and higher!
+We heard in March that the new iPad OS would support arrow keys and mouse or trackpad movement, so we bought a sampling of adapters to test it out with our little invention kit!
+As of April 13th, iPads running OS 13.4 work with Makey Makey v.1.4 and higher!

 Tried 3 different iPad adapters and they ALL successfully powered @makeymakey and let me play @MSMakeCode games on my iPad (and iPhone!)
 Now kids can code games on MakeCode Arcade and play them on an iPad with #makeymakey !#gamechanger pic.twitter.com/IDbDRgfNpN— Colleen Graves (@gravescolleen) April 16, 2020

 Oh wow!
 The new iPadOS supports key presses!
 Check out my quick #danceparty with @Scratch and @makeymakey !!!
 Sound up! #makered #makeymakey #distancelearning #QuarentineLife pic.twitter.com/jSjlIFwDPE— Colleen Graves (@gravescolleen) March 19, 2020